 Do you identify as African Canadian?

-Persons with disabilities are people who identify as neurodiverse or who have sensory, mental, learning or intellectual impairment; or people with a chronic, long-term or recurring physical impairment; that in interaction with a barrier, hinders that person’s full and equitable participation in society.
+Persons with disabilities are people who identify as neurodiverse and/or who have sensory, mental, learning, or intellectual impairment; people with a chronic, long-term, or recurring physical impairment; that in interaction with a barrier, hinders that person’s full and equitable participation in society.

-This includes, but is not limited to, people whose functional limitations due to their impairment have been accommodated in their workplace (e.g., by the use of technical aids, changes to equipment or other working arrangements).
+This includes, but is not limited to, people whose functional limitations due to their impairment have been accommodated in their workplace (e.g. using technical aids, changes to equipment or other working arrangements).

 Do you consider yourself to be a person with one or more disabilities?

-For the purpose of this survey, a member of a visible minority/racialized group in Canada is someone (other than Indigenous Peoples, African Canadians, and African Nova Scotians as defined above) who self-identifies as non-white in colour or non-Caucasian in racial origin, regardless of birthplace or citizenship.
-Members of ethnic or national groups (such as Portuguese, Italian, Greek, etc.) are not considered to be racially visible unless they also meet the criteria above.
-Visible minority/racialized group members in Canada include, but are not limited to, those individuals who identify as non-white in colour or non-Caucasian in racial origin, and belong to one of the following:
+For this survey, a member of a racialized group in Canada is someone (other than Aboriginal Peoples, African Canadians, and African Nova Scotians as defined on this survey) who is perceived as non-white in colour or non-Caucasian in racial origin, regardless of birthplace or citizenship, who might be the target of racism and racial discrimination based on their perceived “race.”
+Members of ethnic or national groups (such as Portuguese, Italian, Greek, etc.) are not considered to be racialized unless they also meet the criteria above.

-Black (e.g., African, American, Caribbean); Chinese; Filipino; Japanese; Korean; Indigenous persons from outside North America; South Asian/East Indian (e.g., Bangladeshi, Pakistani, Indian from India, East Indian from Guyana, Trinidadian, Sri Lankan, East African); South East Asian (e.g., Burmese, Cambodian/Kampuchean, Laotian, Malaysian, Thai, Indonesian, Vietnamese); non-white West Asian (e.g., Iranian, Lebanese, Afghan); non-white North African (e.g., Egyptian, Libyan); Arab; non-white Latin American (including indigenous persons from Central and South America); persons of mixed ancestry (with at least one parent in one of the visible minority groups listed above).
+Considering the above criteria, racialized group members in Canada include, but are not limited to: Black (e.g. African, American, Caribbean); Chinese; Filipino; Japanese; Korean; Indigenous persons from outside North America; South Asian/East Indian (e.g. Bangladeshi, Pakistani, Indian from India, East Indian from Guyana, Trinidadian, Sri Lankan, East African); South East Asian (e.g. Burmese, Cambodian/Kampuchean, Laotian, Malaysian, Thai, Indonesian, Vietnamese); West Asian (e.g. Iranian, Lebanese, Afghan); North African (e.g. Egyptian, Libyan); Arab; Latin American (including indigenous persons from Central and South America); persons of mixed ancestry (with at least one parent in one of the racialized groups listed above).

-Do you consider yourself a member of a visible minority/racialised group in Canada?
+Do you consider yourself a member of a visible minority/racialized group in Canada?

 Women